Reading time: 8 minutes

 Research by Fidelity shows the financial cost of missing out on just a handful of the best days for the share market over a given period.

-A hypothetical $10,000 invested into the ASX 200 Accumulation Index (share prices plus dividends) on 30 October 2003 would have turned into $37,735 by 6 September 2020.
+A hypothetical $10,000 invested into the ASX 200 Accumulation Index (share prices plus dividends) on 30 October 2003 would have grown to $63,097 by 27 November 2024.

-Missing the ten best days during this period would have reduced returns by $15,375, while missing the 20 best days would cut returns by $22,930.
+Missing the ten best days during this period would have reduced returns by $25,708 to just $37,389.
+Ouch!

 Of course, most super members are invested in a well-diversified fund which dampens the effect of a big fall in any one asset group, such as shares.
-This is another reason to be cautious about making impulsive decisions to shift your super to cash after a sharemarket fall.
+This is another reason to be cautious about making impulsive decisions to shift your super to cash after a share market fall.
 As the saying goes, act in haste, repent at leisure.

 The long-term cost of switching

-Recent modelling by Willis Towers Watson found that switching from a Balanced investment option to cash in March 2020 and not switching back for ten years had a greater impact on retirement outcomes than taking $20,000 in early release payments or being unemployed for three years.
+Modelling by Willis Towers Watson found that switching from a Balanced investment option to cash in March 2020 and not switching back for ten years had a greater impact on retirement outcomes than taking $20,000 in early release payments or being unemployed for three years.

 After modelling outcomes for hypothetical individuals of various ages and income levels, the study found that switching is particularly damaging for older members on middle incomes.
 This reflects the impact of investment returns in the ‘retirement risk zone’ in the years immediately preceding and after retirement.